complete-dope/codex/content/posts/Statistics.md

 True : data-distribution ( unknown aka multi-variate gaussian distribution i.e. assumption so that we can use closed form solution) \
 Trying to make it  : Normal distribution / gaussian distribution \

+## Making this sense in ML / DL

+This was all in respect to Information theory as explained by shannon but we can use this formula for ML also where we want to see how far are 2 distributions from each other or how well is the prediction from the actual distribution so that can be used as `Loss value`